josh-collinsworth/joco-sveltekit/src/lib/content/posts/fire-matt.md

 <CalloutPlusQuote>

-Let's not leave unspoken the irony that the guy who basically _is_ WordPress.com, _and_ WordPress.org, ***and*** the WordPress Foundation, wants you to think the name "WP Engine" is confusing.
+Let's acknowledge the irony that the guy who basically _is_ WordPress.com, _and_ WordPress.org, ***and*** the WordPress Foundation, wants you to think the name "WP Engine" is confusing.

 </CalloutPlusQuote>

 Anyway.
 [Automattic responded](https://automattic.com/2024/09/25/open-source-trademarks-wp-engine/) by sending its own cease-and-desist to WP Engine, claiming mainly that WP Engine is deliberately confusing people, and that it owes licensing to...someone.
-Automattic, I guess, though the lines are so blurry it's clear the separations between WordPress entities were only ever little more than a smokescreen.
+Automattic, I guess, though the lines are so blurry it's clear the separations between WordPress entities were always little more than a smokescreen.

 ---